sfg-poc/multi-tenancy-gitops/doc/cp4d-aespark-recipe.md

     - argocd/serviceaccounts-tools.yaml
     ```
 ### Services - Kustomization.yaml
 1. Edit the Cloud Pak for Data Platform instance and update the storage class `${GITOPS_PROFILE}/2-services/argocd/instances/ibm-cpd-instance.yaml` as needed.
-The default is set to `managed-nfs-storage`.
+The default is set to `ocs-storagecluster-cephfs`.
     ```yaml
       - name: spec.storageClass
-        value: "managed-nfs-storage"
+        value: "ocs-storagecluster-cephfs"
     ```

 1. Edit the Analytics Engine Powered by Apache Spark instance and update the storage class `${GITOPS_PROFILE}/2-services/argocd/instances/ibm-cpd-aespark-instance.yaml` as needed.
-The default is set to `managed-nfs-storage`.
+The default is set to `ocs-storagecluster-cephfs`.
     ```yaml
       - name: spec.storageClass
-        value: managed-nfs-storage
+        value: ocs-storagecluster-cephfs
     ```

 1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` uncomment the following: